 Contrary to the misguided, ignorant law, things are property, and beings are not.
 Even a blind man can see and feel this, why can’t our judicial system (yet)?

 Paul Farmer summed it up with, “The idea that some lives matter less is the root of all that’s wrong with the world.”

 We don’t own anyone any more than we own our children, partner or best friend.
 What type of dynamic, fluid, healthy relationship is framed in the context of ownership?
 None.
 Living beings do not own others.
 In fact, it is even arguable whether someone owns material inanimate possessions.
 Laws get abrogated.
 A different perspective may be that we merely borrow or rent them for our time on this planet or until laws, society and zeitgeist transmogrifies.

 “What is right is not always popular and what is popular is not always right” – Albert Einstein

-Framing a relationship of owner and object owned sets a precedent of dominant, subordinate relationship.
+Framing a relationship between owner and object owned sets a precedent of dominant, subordinate relationship.
 A paradigm not of the living, breathing, feeling, caring, functioning and loving but of the material, inanimate, anesthetized used and user.
-Navigating this earth and life together as a team, friends and earthlings requires healthy relationships, balance and teamwork, not through a philistine kaleidoscope.
+Navigating this earth and life together as a team, friends and earthlings requires healthy relationships, balance, and teamwork, not through a philistine kaleidoscope.
 Being a parent, family member or guardian is how we refer to our children and all family members.
 I cannot imagine telling a son, daughter, sister or brother that I own you.
 Imagine telling your partner that you owned them and you would be soon headed for a couples therapy session or separation.